Thunder Bay Chill: History

 In 2020, the Chill announced they would not play in the 2020 USL League Two season due to the COVID-19 pandemic, with the league later cancelling the entire season anyways.
 In 2021, the Chill once again withdrew from the league due to continuing travel restrictions associated with the pandemic (although the league did return to operate a season in 2021).

 After a two-year hiatus due to the COVID-19 pandemic, the Chill returned to the league for the 2022 season, also marking their return to newly reconstructed Chapples Park, which previously served as their home field until 2014.
 The team won the Deep North Division in both 2023 and 2024.
 Their entry in the league in 2024 was uncertain with the league contemplating removing them, but following a vote of confidence from the other teams in the division, their entry was confirmed in January 2024 (however, the other Canadian franchise FC Manitoba was removed for 2024).
 In January 2025, it was announced that the club would not participate in the 2025 USL League Two season, due to a variety of reasons, including a weakened Canadian dollar, operational costs for transportation, accommodation, and meals, and league divisional alignments, with the hope of returning in 2026.
 They announced instead that the team would attempt to organize a competitive friendly schedule and possibly enter certain Cup competitions instead.

+With the Prairies Premier League (PPL) announced in December of 2025, the Chill were revealed to be one of the clubs participating in the nascent league's first season, which is slated to kick off in May of 2026.
+The Chill's men's team won the inaugural PPL season but, unlike the champions of the other four semi-professional leagues associated with Premier Soccer Leagues Canada, were not invited to compete in the 2027 Canadian Championship.